opendocsg/slw-judgments-backfill/2017_SGHC_304/report.md

 41     As to the quantum to be awarded, the Plaintiff made reference to the sum of $25,000 awarded in _Wee Sia Tian_.
 The Plaintiff’s position appeared to be that the injuries were of a similar severity but as the victim in _Wee Sia Tian_ was younger (48 years old), a discount of $10,000 should be applied.
 In response, the Defendant argued that this was a sum “plucked out from the air” and unsupported by evidence.

 42     The award for loss of earning capacity would often involve a degree of speculation.
-Oftentimes, the court would not know the extent to which the plaintiff will be disadvantaged by the disabilities (see _Clark Jonathan Michael v Lee Khee Chung_ [2010] 1 SLR 209 ( _“Clark Jonathan Michael_ ”)).
+Oftentimes, the court would not know the extent to which the plaintiff will be disadvantaged by the disabilities (see _Clark Jonathan Michael v Lee Khee Chung_ <span class="citation">[2010] 1 SLR 209</span> ( _“Clark Jonathan Michael_ ”)).
 The approach to be adopted is a “rather rough and ready one which really reflects the amount that the particular court thinks is reasonable in the particular circumstances to compensate the particular plaintiff for the disadvantage he has been put into in the job market by his disabilities.” ( _Clark Jonathan Michael_ at [91]).
 In the present case, I found the Plaintiff to be a robust worker with determination to find work even after suffering the injuries.
 He is currently working as a cleaner earning $1,000 a month.
 The injuries he had suffered continue to affect him at work.
 For example, I accepted the Plaintiff’s evidence that he continues to suffer from pains in his legs and his back.
 As his job is physical in nature, I accepted that there is a risk that he may lose his current job due to these injuries and the symptoms that arise from them.
 However, I was also cognisant of the fact that the current prognosis is positive and the Plaintiff is likely to continue working for the next few years, beyond the statutory retirement age.
 In my view, a sum of $5,000 would be appropriate.

 **_Future nursing care_**